ovh/docs/pages/web/web-paas/languages-nodejs/guide.en-asia.md

 ### Koa

-<p>This template demonstrates building the Koa framework for $partner_full.
+<p>This template demonstrates building the Koa framework for Web PaaS.
 It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server for data storage.
 It is intended for you to use as a starting point and modify for your own needs.</p>
 <p>Koa is a lightweight web microframework for Node.js.</p>

 #### Features